MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/hybrid-modern-auth-overview.md

 - **General prerequisites**
   - If you use ADFS, you should have Windows 2012 R2 ADFS 3.0 and above for federation
-  - Your identity configurations are any of the types supported by AAD Connect (such as password hash sync, pass-through authentication, on-premises STS supported by Office 365, et cetera.)
+  - Your identity configurations are any of the types supported by Azure AD Connect (such as password hash sync, pass-through authentication, on-premises STS supported by Office 365, et cetera.)
-  - You have AAD Connect configured and functioning for user replication and sync.
+  - You have Azure AD Connect configured and functioning for user replication and sync.
   - You have verified that hybrid is configured using Exchange Classic Hybrid Topology mode between your on-premises and Office 365 environment.
 Official support statement for Exchange hybrid says you must have either current CU or current CU - 1.
     > [!NOTE]
     > Hybrid modern authentication is not supported with the [Hybrid Agent](https://docs.microsoft.com/exchange/hybrid-deployment/hybrid-agent).